-As a part of the show and to allow regular people to have a look at the models in their beautiful outfits, the organisers arranged a walk through the center of Moscow.
+As a part of the show and to allow regular people to have a look at the Dior models in their beautiful outfits, the organizers arranged a walk through the center of Moscow.

 3 out of 12 models took part in the walk and photo shoot.

 They visited Red Square, local markets, adjacent streets, and the

 The main Soviet newspaper of that time “Pravda” wrote that some of the styles were too open and short, and that they would not look nice on women who are stout and of short stature.
 It was evidently taken for granted that the majority of Soviet women were stout and not tall.